Arts and Humanities Research Council Scholarships

 If a degree result or test of English competency is pending we can consider your application and, where appropriate, make you an offer conditional upon supplying these at a later date.

 Applications for AHRC Scholarship: You may apply for the AHRC scholarship before receiving a decision on your application for a PhD place, but if you do not receive an offer of a place, your application cannot proceed.

 Eligible candidates should complete the SGSAH Doctoral Training Partnership Studentship nomination application form for 2023-24, and submit this by email to the Postgraduate Research Office (firstname.lastname@example.org) by no later than Wednesday 7th December 2022, 23:59 UK time.

 PLEASE NOTE: When completing the 'Nominating Member of Staff' section of your AHRC application, please provide the name of the Graduate Officer of the PhD programme you apply for.

 Further information regarding the application process can be found under the 'How to apply' section the SGSAH webite.

 Applications which do not meet the deadlines stated above cannot be considered.

-Please address inquiries about the application process for these awards to the Graduate School office in the first instance.
+Please address inquiries about the application process for these awards to the Postgraduate Research Office via email in the first instance.